giselew/toctoc_comments/Documentation/Introduction/Features/AdministrationModuleInTypo3/Index.rst

 Adds a backend module **Comments** in TYPO3 Module section **Web**

+Backend module available in 2 versions, new version is AJAX-based and responsive

+Module informs about new users and comments-extensions

+AJAX Backend module allows maintenance of DB-tables and shows a nice overview

 Module has 4 sub modules: Comment-Administration, User-Administration, **Banned IPs** and Reports

 Comment-Administration: Bulk actions for approving, disapproving, deleting, hiding and showing